threefoldtecharchive/rivine/research/dragonchain/dragonchain.md

 - Configured (with smart contract code deployed on the system)
 - Delivered via blockchain (admin would send multi-signed transaction with smart contract, start date, etc.)

 In other words, execute whatever code and have the business verification consensus level have it trusted.
-Thethe most common way is to execute your code in a docker container.
+The most common way is to execute your code in a docker container.

 This is pretty blackboxed.